Bicycling Bavaria's Back Roads Plus! the Austrian Alps

 Highlights: Hill rides and castles

 Our ride today takes us through the hills of central Germany to the medieval town of Mergentheim.
 In the early 20th century the name was changed to Bad Mergentheim in honor of the discovery, a century before, of natural mineral springs in the area.
 Today the village is dominated by the castle complex on the edge of the historic town.
 Take time this afternoon to explore this wonderfully preserved medieval town.
+Our hotel tonight has one of the best restaurants in the city so be sure to save your appetite for dinner.

 Distance: 58 km (36 miles).
 Meals: B, D

-Lodging: Hotel Bundschu
+Lodging: Hotel Bundschu.

 Day 3: Ride from Bad Mergentheim to Rothenburg ob der Tauber